ldtteam/MinecoloniesWiki/pages/src/source/workers/baker.md

 ---
-title: Baker
+type: worker
+worker: baker
-layout: default
+layout: worker
 ---
-# Baker

 {% capture content %}
 The Baker is an important part of the food production of your colony.
 The Baker will craft bread dough, cookie dough, cake dough, and raw pumpkin pie, then bake these in a furnace to create bread, cookies, cakes, and pumpkin pies.
 They will only do this upon request, whether from the [Cook](../../source/workers/cook), the [postbox](../../source/items/postbox), or as a minimum stock in the [Warehouse](../../source/buildings/warehouse).